 If the shipment does not meet all conditions of the security check, clarification and authorization are required from dedicated (national) agencies to offload it at an air terminal.
-Such authorization does not mean that the shipment must not undergo an acceptance check.
+Such authorization does not mean that the shipment must not undergo an acceptance check for a security check on shipments delivered to an air terminal.